Privacy Impact Assessment Questionnaire

 If the system uses commercial or publicly available data, please explain why and how it is used.

-MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, mine inspections, coal dust sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors
+MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, mine inspections, certification of mining equipment, mine inspections, mine accident, injury, employment and production information, coal dust sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors.

 Privacy Impact Analysis